Devskiller/devskiller-sample-dotnetcore/README.md

 2. **Verification tests** - unit tests that are hidden from the candidate during the assessment.
 Files containing verification tests will be added to the project after the candidate finishes the test and will be executed during verification phase.
 Verification test results **WILL** be used to calculate the final score.
 After the candidate finishes the test, our platform builds the project posted by the candidate and executes the verification tests and static code analysis.

-## Technical details for .NET Core support
+## Technical details for .NET 6 support
-To create automatic assessment, you'll need compilable **.NET Core solution** along with working unit tests.
+To create automatic assessment, you'll need compilable **.NET 6 solution** along with working unit tests.
 Any language of .NET platform can be used **(C#, F#, VisualBasic)**, though this article focus on c# only.
-Currently Devskiller platform supports .NET Core version: *1.0-2.2.1*
+Currently Devskiller platform supports .NET 6 version.
 `Dotnet command` will be used to build, restore packages and test your code.
 You can use any unit-testing framework like **NUnit, XUnit or MSTest**.
 Please refer to [msdn](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-dotnet-test) for details about using testing frameworks.
 Don't forget to add reference to `Microsoft.NET.Test.Sdk` in your test projects.